Best in the Desert Parker 425

 Ok, fuck everything, we will get right to it!
 I won’t say “Thanks” to all my great sponsors like Polaris, Fox Shox, Method Race Wheels, Rigid Industries, Wolf Designs, CR Designs, Geiser Brothers, Howe Power Steering, Danzio Performance, Kroyer Racing, etc.

 So race day is here!
 We line up around at 12 in the afternoon and the race starts at 1:30PM.
-I am ready but I’m also a bit on the scared, nervous, concerned, antsy, on edge, tense side but I know as soon as we are off the line adrenaline will take over and I will be fine.
+I am ready but I’m also a bit on the scared, nervous, buy Lyrica online australia, can you buy Lyrica at walmart, on edge, cheap beer lyrics side but I know as soon as we are off the line adrenaline will take over and I will be fine.

 We line up at 12 noon and head to the start downtown on the streets of Parker AZ around 1pm in the afternoon.
 We slowly start edging forward to the starting line.
 I am starting 23rd in my class and that’s behind about 120 cars and trucks that started in front of me.
 We start getting closer to the starting line and I think to myself ‘Should I just floor the truck and do a big nasty burn out when the flag drops?’ or ‘I should ease into it so I don’t break anything on the starting line.’
 We pull up to the start line and we are next Casey, the gentleman that puts the races on, he shakes our hands and 30 seconds later we are off!